nirojfloyd/Django-Student_Study_System/README.md

-# Study-Portal system developed in Python using Django Framework.
+# Study-Portal system developed in Python using Django Framework for Project II